jerichodeguzman24/8_Week_SQL_Challenge/Case Study #1-Danny's Dinner/README.md

 * The <mark>sales</mark> table and <mark>menu</mark> table are joined by their product ID's, while the <mark>members</mark> table and <mark>members</mark> table are joined by their customer ID's.
 * Lastly, the code results return the <code>customer_id</code> and <code>product_name</code>, filtered when <code>order_date</code> is less than the <code>join_date</code>.

-8. What is the total items and amount spent for each member before they became a member?
+<strong>8.
+What is the total items and amount spent for each member before they became a member?</strong>

 ```sql
 SELECT S.customer_id AS customer_id, COUNT(product_name) AS total_items, SUM(price) AS total_amount